fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 How should we now use these types in our components?

-If we try to acess the objects in the array *courseParts: CoursePart[]* we notice that it is possible to only access the attributes that are common to all the types in the union:
+If we try to access the objects in the array *courseParts: CoursePart[]* we notice that it is possible to only access the attributes that are common to all the types in the union:

 ![vscode showing part.exerciseCou](../../images/9/65new.png)